DickerDackel/ddslideshow/README.md

 Instead of "Run all", you can also follow the individual steps in the workflow tab.

+This is a convenience panel, that gives you all basic operations to create a slideshow one after the other.
+You will also find the various workflow buttons again in the settings section directly with their parameters.

 Note: Some workflow steps depend on a proper selection of strips.
 The individual workflow steps try to set a usable selection, e.g. all images after the image loading, but you might want to modify this selection.